CTHRU/Hitrava/README.md

 >- double-click the _Run_Hitrava_Decrypt.cmd_ file in the installation folder of Hitrava.
 > This will convert all available activities in the ZIP file from the previous step.

-- Open a Command Prompt (Windows) or Terminal (Linux / Mac OS) and change the directory to the installation folder of Hitrava.
+- Open a Command Prompt and change the directory to the installation folder of Hitrava.
 - In the Command Prompt, run Hitrava.py with the --zip command line argument.
 You can start from the default example command below or [add / change command line arguments](#command-line-arguments-overview) as you need.